hlynch/Biometry2021/docs/Week-4-lecture.md

 SS = \frac{\sum(Y-\bar{Y})^{2}}{n-1}
 $$

 Now that we have that out of the way, we can get back to univariate distributions.
+The three distributions we will learn about today all share one thing, which is that their parameters represent some kind of a number.
+The most difficult part of these distributions is keeping separate in your mind the number associated with the parameter and the number associated with the number of samples drawn from the distribution.

 ##t-distribution